incalia/schedy-client/samples/workers/README.md

 If everything was fine, pull the next job immediately.

 You can run the worker (i.e. this script) in another terminal, in the background, on the nodes of your cluster...
-You might notice it start by printing errors like this one:
+You might notice it starts by printing errors like this one:

 > HTTP Error None:
 >
 > \> No job left for experiment MinimizeManual.

-This is normal and fine, as you do not have enqueued any job to your experiment yet.
+This is fine, as you do not have enqueued any job to your experiment yet.
 You can keep the script running, as it will detect the new job as soon as we enqueue it (or in the worst-case scenario, 60 seconds after that).